 As a school counselor, I will provide all students with a safe and welcoming space to explore their interests, values, and identity.
 Students will feel empowered to take ownership of their educational experience and self advocate.

 Trinity strives to provide a comprehensive school counseling program that promotes and enhances student learning through emotional, social, and spiritual development.
 Short-term counseling is provided by the school’s licensed counselor.
-Ms. Hayward is available to meet with all students TK–grade 12 individually, in small groups, and through classroom guidance lessons.
+The school counselor is available to meet with all students TK–grade 12 individually, in small groups, and through classroom guidance lessons.

 - To provide support services that promote the positive development of the whole person, academically, spiritually, and socially.